cosmos/cosmos-sdk/docs/core/encoding.md

 See [ADR-020](../architecture/adr-020-protobuf-transaction-encoding.md) for details of how a transaction is encoded.

-### Interface Encoding and Usage of `Any`s
+### Interface Encoding and Usage of `Any`

 The Protobuf DSL is strongly typed, which can make inserting variable-typed fields difficult.
-Imagine we want to create a `Profile` protobuf message, which serves as a wrapper over [an account](../basics/accounts.md):
+Imagine we want to create a `Profile` protobuf message that serves as a wrapper over [an account](../basics/accounts.md):

 ```proto
 message Profile {